 The Phase IIa study was designed to evaluate the effect on cognitive function of a single oral administration of MG01CI in subjects ranging from ages 18-45 who had been diagnosed as having ADHD.
 The study was performed at the ADHD unit of the Geha Mental Health Hospital (Israel).
-The primary outcome measures in the trial were the one-hour post-medication ADHD Score, and various TOVA subscores, Secondary outcome measures were subtests from the WAIS-R test.
-The Wechsler Adult Intelligence Scale, or WAIS, is a battery of tests designed to measure intelligence in adolescents and adults.
-WAIS includes both non-verbal performance scales as well as verbal intelligence items.
-A revised form of the WAIS, WAIS-R, consists of six verbal and five performance subtests.
-The verbal tests are: information, comprehension, arithmetic, digit span, similarities, and vocabulary.
-The performance subtests are: picture arrangement, picture completion, block design, object assembly, and digit symbol.
+The primary outcome measures in the trial were the one-hour post-medication ADHD Score, TOVA Omission Score, TOVA Commission Score, TOVA Response Time (RT) Score and TOVA RT Variability Score.
+Secondary outcome measures were subtests from the Weschler (WAIS-R) test which assess primarily working memory and intelligence.